-Monitoring and penalties for noncompliance are important tools in enforcing offender accountability.
+Monitoring and penalties for noncompliance are important tools in enforcing accountability persons convicted of a crime.

-According to a national study of domestic violence courts, more than half (62 percent) of domestic violence courts order offenders to probation, and most of these courts obtain reports on offenders' compliance with probation.
+According to a national study of domestic violence courts, more than half (62 percent) of domestic violence courts order persons convicted of a crime to probation, and most of these courts obtain reports on offenders' compliance with probation.

-More than half of domestic violence courts require judicial monitoring of the offender after the case is heard, but they vary greatly in the type and frequency of their follow-up practices.
+More than half of domestic violence courts require judicial monitoring of the person convicted of a crime after the case is heard, but they vary greatly in the type and frequency of their follow-up practices.
 They may review program reports, restate responsibilities, and praise compliance and punish noncompliance.

-More than 75 percent of domestic violence courts impose penalties when an offender does not comply with court orders.
+More than 75 percent of domestic violence courts impose penalties when a person convicted of a crime does not comply with court orders.
 These sanctions include (in order of frequency):

 - Verbal admonishment.

 - Revoked or amended probation.